ckan/ckan/doc/testing-coding-standards.rst

    it first, refactor, then delete the relevant legacy tests.

-In this way we can incrementally extend the new tests to cover CKAN one "island of code" at a time, and eventually we can delete the :mod:`legacy_tests` directory entirely.
+In this way we can incrementally extend the new tests to cover CKAN one "island of code" at a time, and eventually we can delete the legacy :mod:`ckan.tests` directory entirely.